peteryuhang/Computer-Systems-A-Programmer-Perspective/ch2/ch2.md

 - The least representable value is given by vector `[1,0,...,0]`, which is $ -2^{w-1} $
 - The greatest value is given by bit vector `[0,1,...1]`, which is $ 2^{w-1} - 1 $
 - Since 0 is nonnegative, this means that it can represent one less positive number than negative

+### Conversions between Signed and Unsigned

+- The effect of casting is to keep the bit values identical but change how these bits are interpreted